Samantha Cooms

 Thesis Abstract

-This research seeks to explore the lived experiences of the Quandamooka community in regards to disability.
-This includes traditional practices and the intersectional relationships with western programs and practices and the community's hopes for the future in the disability sector.
+This research seeks to explore the lived experiences of the Quandamooka community regarding disability.
+This includes traditional practices and the intersectional relationships with western programs and practices, the and the community's hopes for the future in the disability sector.

 Why my research is important/Impacts

-The National Disability Scheme has altered the disability landscape but there is limited information about disability in First Nation communities.
-It is widely accepted that First Nation people with a disability have some of the poorest outcomes of any group in Australia and this is echoed in many First Nation groups globally.
-This research seeks to share the voice of a people in a strengths based and culturally appropriate manner.
+The National Disability Scheme has altered the disability landscape, but there is limited information about disability in First Nation communities.
+It is widely accepted that First Nation people with a disability have some of the poorest outcomes of any group in Australia, which is echoed in many First Nation groups globally.
+This research seeks to share the voice of a people in a strengths-based and culturally appropriate manner.

 Funding/Scholarship